-The 2007 Permit includes seasonal limits for Escherichia coli (E. coli) consistent with Massachusetts' new bacteria criteria, which were approved by EPA on September 19, 2007.
-The E. coli limits, which apply from April 1st to October 31st are 126 colony forming units (cfu) of E. coli per 100 milliliters (ml) as a monthly average geometric mean and 409 cfu of E. coli per 100 ml maximum daily value (this is the 90% distribution of the geometric mean of 126 cfu/100 ml) and require weekly monitoring.
-As can be seen from the DMR summary in Appendix A, during the five-year period of January 2014 through December of 2018, the permittee reported only one exceedance of the daily maximum E. coli effluent limit in 2014 and no exceedances of the monthly average limit.
+Consistent with Massachusetts' new bacteria criteria, which were approved by EPA on September 19, 2007, the bacteria limits proposed in the draft permit for Outfall 001 are 126 colony forming units (cfu) of E. coli per 100 milliliters (ml) as a geometric mean and 409 cfu of E. coli per 100 ml maximum daily value (this is the 90% distribution of the geometric mean of 126 cfu/100 ml).
+The proposed monitoring frequency is twice per week which is the same as in the 2007 Permit.
+As in the 2007 Permit, the bacteria limits apply from April 1st through October 31st.
+Due to the change in the Massachusetts bacteria criteria, there are no effluent limit or monitoring requirements for fecal coliform in the Draft Permit.